Mause/flask-restx/doc/marshalling.rst

     >>> json.dumps(marshal(data, d))
     >>> '{"Jane": 68, "bob": 42, "John": 12}'

-Aside from the simpler usage, the Dict field will also generate correct swagger documentation.
+Aside from the simpler usage, the :class:`~fields.Dict` field will also generate simpler swagger documentation.
 It's not stateful at all, so feel free to define it inline.

 .. _tuple-field: